coderefinery/jupyter/content/sharing.md

   !python3 -m pip install pandas matplotlib
   ```
   and run the notebook again.
 What happens now?
-- Again, the run brakes down due to missing packages.
+- Again, the run breaks due to missing packages.
 This time the culprit is the
   `seaborn` package.
 Modify the first cell to also install it with
   ```
   !python3 -m pip install pandas matplotlib seaborn